AntaresSimulatorTeam/antares-launcher/data/README.md

 - `PARTITION`: Extra `sbatch` option to request a specific partition for resource allocation.
   If not specified, the default behavior is to allow the SLURM controller to select the default partition as designated by the system administrator.
+- `QUALITY_OF_SERVICE`: Extra `sbatch` option to request a quality of service for the job.
+  QOS values can be defined for each user/cluster/account association in the Slurm database.
 - `ANTARES_VERSIONS_ON_REMOTE_SERVER`: A list of strings representing the available Antares Solver versions on the remote server.

 ## SSH Configuration